Database data sources

 The fields that were detected in the SQL results should be listed amongst the XML sources.
 Map the relevant fields to metadata classes.
 Relevant fields include:

-If there is a field containing a URL that should be used as the target when the result is clicked on then this should be mapped as the document’s URL using the advanced XML configuration options available from the administer tab in the administration interface.
+• If there is a field containing a URL that should be used as the target when the result is clicked on then this should be mapped as the document’s URL using the advanced XML configuration options available on the data source configuration screen.

 After the reindex is complete metadata should be available for display in the search results.